UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 sense?
 Do you understand what (and why) it's being made?
 If not, _definitely_ ask the requestor for further information or explanation.
-You can post your own comment on the pull request and/or contact them by other means (e.g., talk to them in person, or use things like Discord or email).
+You can post your own comment on the pull request and/or contact them by other means (e.g., talk to them in person, or use things like Slack or email).
 You probably want any important info to be captured in the pull request, but sometimes it's useful to poke someone on another channel to get their attention.